Do you want to learn how to change the link color in WordPress?

 Why Change the Link Color in WordPress?

 When you add a link in WordPress, your theme will automatically determine the color of that link.
-Sometimes your WordPress theme’s default colors will be exactly what you want, but other times you will want more control over how the links look.
+Sometimes, your WordPress theme’s default colors will be exactly what you want, but you may need more control over how the links look.

 For example, you might want to change the link color to match your brand or custom logo.
 Or you may want to boost the color contrast to make your site more accessible to readers with limited vision.